WSI Fact Sheet #1

 Reporting and Filing Workplace Accidents

 A work related accident/injury should be reported immediately.
-If that is not possible, it should be reported to your supervisor before leaving the workplace on the day of the injury.
+If that is not possible, report to your supervisor before leaving the workplace on the day of the injury.
 Accidents must be reported to the Workplace Safety and Insurance Board (WSIB) no later than 6 months from the date of the accident.
 Occupational illness must be reported no later than 6 months from when the member learns that they suffer an occupational illness.

 If there is any doubt whether your injury/illness is work related, file a claim immediately.
 Workers who do not report workplace accidents may lose the protection of the Workplace Safety and Insurance Act.
 Some of the protections include health care, loss of earnings payments and the obligation to re-employ the injured worker.